Pickerel/Crane Lake Protection and Rehabilitation District

 Bass Fishing Regulation Changes

-It has no effect on the new bag limit effective May 2, 2020, which is consistent with the statewide bag limit of 5 Bass per day minimum of 14”.
+It has no effect on the bag limit effective May 2, 2020, which is consistent with the statewide bag limit of 5 Bass per day minimum of 14”.
 According to fish biologist, Greg Matzke, it means that during the normal closed season (first Monday in March through first Friday in May) you can now fish for them, you just can’t keep them.

 Safeguard Our Lakes